 Contrail CSO – user interface

-The demo videos below give good insight into the structure and functionality of the user interface.
-The video on the left side shows how easy it is to check applications, SLA performance or to generate SD-WAN performance reports within seconds.
-The video on the right introduces the simplicity of the provisioning process of new branches through Zero Touch Provisioning (ZTP) and how to create and push new Intent-based policies.
+The demo video “15 Features in 15 Minutes” below gives good insights into the structure and functionality of the user interface and shows how easy it is to check applications, SLA performance or to generate SD-WAN performance reports within seconds.
+The video also introduces the simplicity of the provisioning process of new branches through Zero Touch Provisioning (ZTP) and how to create and push new Intent-based policies.

 On-premise and cloud spoke devices